 - Add chopped apples, butter, brown sugar, and cinnamon to medium sauce pan and sauté on medium heat (about 8-10 minutes) or until apples are tender.
 Remove from heat.

 - Remove the tops off of remaining 4 apples and use spoon to core the insides.
 Discard the cores or save for another recipe.
 Scoop just enough to make a “bowl” for the remaining ingredients.

-Pulled Pork is a great suggestion for those who are tired of standing next to the barbecue all the time.
-It takes a little longer on the grill than a piece of meat, but you don’t always have to stand next to it and turn it around.
+Pulled pork is a great suggestion for those who are tired of standing next to the barbecue all the time.
+Smoking the pork might take a little longer, but you don’t always have to stand next to it and turn it around.
 All you have to do is keep an eye on the cooking temperature.

 Completing your grill party with a delicious liqueur and a non-alcoholic punch for the children is especially nice.
-Winter liqueurs such as baked apple liqueur or cinnamon liqueur are particularly good.
+Try one with a winter flavor, like baked apple or cinnamon.